John Hoyt: Guest appearances

 On Gunsmoke, in a 1957 episode titled "Bureaucrat", Hoyt played the part of Rex Propter, a government agent sent to Dodge City, Kansas, to determine why the town had such a bad reputation for gun violence.
-Hoyt also made five guest appearances on Perry Mason, including in the role of defendant Joseph Harrison in the 1958 episode "The Case of the Prodigal Parent", as C. Philip Reynolds in the 1958 episode " The Case of the Curious Bride", as the title character and defendant William Harper Caine in the 1961 episode "The Case of the Resolute Reformer", and as Darwin Norland in the 1963 episode "The Case of the Libelous Locket".
+He made five guest appearances on Perry Mason, including in the role of defendant Joseph Harrison in the 1958 episode "The Case of the Prodigal Parent", as C. Philip Reynolds in the 1958 episode "The Case of the Curious Bride", as the title character and defendant William Harper Caine in the 1961 episode "The Case of the Resolute Reformer", and as Darwin Norland in the 1963 episode "The Case of the Libelous Locket".
+In the 1964 episode "The Case of the Wednesday Woman", Hoyt played Thomas Webber, part owner of a jewelry business.
 He guest-starred, as well, on Crossroads.

 Hoyt was cast in 1958 as rancher Clete Barron in the episode "Trouble in Paradise Valley" of Frontier Doctor.
+Also in 1958, Hoyt was cast as a clothier in Leave It To Beaver's "Wally's New Suit" episode.
 In 1958 and 1959, he performed in two episodes of Richard Diamond, Private Detective, appearing as Burnison in "The George Dale Case" and as Harding, Sr. in "Murder at the Mansion".
 Later in 1959, on Laramie, Hoyt portrayed mentally troubled military officer Colonel Brandon in "The General Must Die".
 The same year, he was cast as Antoine Rigaud in the episode "About Roger Mowbray" on Riverboat.
-He gave a moving performance as Civil War veteran Captain Josiah Perry, a man deranged by grief over the loss of his son, in the Rifleman episode of 11/7/1960 titled "The Martinet".

 In 1959, Hoyt was cast as John Cavanagh in "The Mourning Cloak", an episode of the crime drama Bourbon Street Beat.
 About this time, he guest-starred on The Alaskans and Pony Express.
-Also in 1959, Hoyt was cast in an episode ("Three Legged Terror") on The Rifleman, playing the character Gus Fremont, the cruel uncle of Johnny Clover (Dennis Hopper).
-In 1960 and 1961, he appeared in the episodes "Burnett's Woman" and "The Salvation of Killer McFadden" of The Roaring 20s.
+Also in 1959, Hoyt was cast in an episode ("Three Legged Terror") of The Rifleman, playing the character Gus Fremont, the cruel uncle of Johnny Clover (Dennis Hopper).
+He returned to The Rifleman in late 1960 as Civil War veteran Captain Josiah Perry, a man deranged by grief over the loss of his son, in the episode "The Martinet".
+In 1960 and 1961, he appeared in the episodes "Burnett's Woman" and "The Salvation of Killer McFadden" of The Roaring 20's.
 Hoyt also appeared on The Untouchables in the 1960 episode "The Big Squeeze".